urbit/urbit.org-reloaded/content/docs/userspace/full-stack/1-intro.md

 #### [8.
 React App Logic](/docs/userspace/gall-2/8-http-api)

-Analysing the core logic of our React app, with particular focus on using methods of the `Urbit` class from `@urbit/http-api` to communicate with our agent.
+Analyzing the core logic of our React app, with particular focus on using methods of the `Urbit` class from `@urbit/http-api` to communicate with our agent.